Yemen's warring parties meet on ship to discuss stalled troop withdrawal

 The Houthis, who say they are enacting a revolution against corruption, control most urban centers in the poorest Arabian Peninsula nation while Hadi’s government controls the southern port of Aden and string of coastal towns.

+Pope Francis said on Sunday he is following the humanitarian crisis in Yemen with great worry and urged all sides to respect international agreements and ensure food reaches suffering Yemenis.

-Writing by Lisa Barrington; Editing by Raissa Kasolowsky
+Reporting by Lisa Barrington in Dubai and Mohamed Ghobari in Aden; Editing by Raissa Kasolowsky